 UK aviation will be as safe after we leave the EU as before.

-We are committed to ensuring that changes to the regulatory environment after the UK leaves the EU do not lead to any difficulties for air travellers or businesses around the world.
+We are committed to ensuring that the transition to new regulatory arrangements takes place as smoothly as possible for air travellers or businesses around the world.

 We would therefore encourage you to share the link to this microsite with any organisations or individuals in your country who might benefit from the information.

-How would the UK’s safety regulation work if the UK is outside the EASA system after December 2020?
+How will the UK’s safety regulation work if the UK is outside the EASA system after December 2020?

-The CAA is well advanced with contingency plans to act as the UK’s aviation regulator, independent of EASA and with no mutual recognition of safety certificates between the UK and European systems, should that be outcome at the end of the transition period.
+The CAA has well-established plans to act as the UK’s aviation regulator, independent of EASA.
 These plans have been shared fully with ICAO.

 NAAs may be assured that:

 - All EU regulations applicable at the end of the transition period will be retained in UK domestic legislation.
-The content of UK regulations will be unchanged from EU regulations at the end of the transition period and the CAA will continue to conduct oversight.
+The content of UK regulations will be unchanged from EU regulations at 23.00 GMT on 31 December 2020 and the CAA will continue to conduct oversight.

 - The UK will continue to fulfil all its obligations under the Chicago Convention.

-- The UK is re-establishing its aircraft design certification capability to fulfil its ICAO Annex 8 State of Design obligations so the UK can issue new approvals from 1 January 2021.
+- The UK has re-established its aircraft design certification capability to fulfil its ICAO Annex 8 State of Design obligations so the UK can issue new approvals from 1 January 2021.

-What forms would the UK use to certify new and used parts?
+What forms will the UK use to certify new and used parts?

-What would new UK flight crew licences look like?
+What will new UK flight crew licences look like?

-They would be virtually identical to the current EASA licence.
+They will be virtually identical to the current EASA licence.
 An image is available here.

-What forms would the UK use to validate an aircraft’s certificate of airworthiness?
+What forms will the UK use to validate an aircraft’s certificate of airworthiness?

-The CAA would issue a CAA ARC Form 15a and CAA-approved organisations would issue a CAA ARC Form 15b for aircraft airworthiness validations.
-These would be in place of the EASA ARC Form 15a and 15b and be nearly identical in content and lay-out.
+The CAA will issue a CAA ARC Form 15a and CAA-approved organisations will issue a CAA ARC Form 15b for aircraft airworthiness validations.
+These will be in place of the EASA ARC Form 15a and 15b and be nearly identical in content and lay-out.
 Sample images are available here for CAA Form 15a and CAA Form 15b.